Nepal Country Commercial Guide

 Foreign Exchange Controls

 The Nepali rupee is convertible for all current account transactions.
-Investors have complained, however, that the approval process for converting Nepali rupees is cumbersome.
+The NRB updated its investment regulations in December 2025, enabling investors to work directly with commercial banks for FDI inflows and repatriation of funds such as profits and franchise/royalty fees, effectively bypassing the previous requirement for central bank approval.
 Earners of foreign exchange are permitted to retain 100 percent of their earnings and to open a foreign exchange account in Nepal to hold them.
-However, NRB approval is required for payments to any person living outside of Nepal.
+NRB approval is required for payments to any person living outside of Nepal.
+However, The NRB has simplified the procedures for service payments made outside Nepal.
+For smaller payments involving routine current account items—such as software fees or service charges, commercial banks can now provide direct access to foreign exchange without requiring individual regulatory approvals.
 The NRB’s approval is also required to draw, accept, or negotiate any bills of exchange, promissory notes, or loans, if the payee is living outside Nepal.

 U.S. Banks & Local Correspondent Banks